TITLE: Program Coordinator

 - Excellent skills with Microsoft Office products including but not limited to Excel, Word, PowerPoint, and Outlook.

-- Self-motivated with the ability to prioritize, meet deadlines and manage changing priorities.
+- Ability to prioritize, meet deadlines and manage changing priorities.

-- Ability to respond effectively and professionally to inquiries, complaints, or concerns, as presented by staff, consumers, service providers, and other stakeholders.
+- Ability to respond effectively to inquiries, complaints, or concerns, as presented by staff, consumers, service providers, and other stakeholders.

 Salary is $41,000-$54,400, commensurate with experience.
 Comprehensive benefits package (with some employee contributions) includes medical, dental, vision insurance, and disability.
 Employer-matched retirement plan.
 Generous paid leave.